 - Spring Term: Starts in early January and ends in early June.*

 Housing fees will be paid by students directly to SOAS and costs vary according to the type of accommodation assigned.
-Study abroad students will most often be placed in Dinwiddy House.
-These buildings are adjacent to the Vernon Square campus and a 15-minute walk from the main campus at Russell Square.

 Each building has single rooms with ensuite bathroom facilities and telephone/internet connections.
 The rooms are in clusters of six or seven rooms sharing kitchen facilities.
 Students who receive university housing will sign a Housing Contract with SOAS (similar to a lease).